IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 }
 ```

+The custom event definition must be installed on all Storage Scale nodes running Storage Protect instance.
+Or in other words, on all nodes where the `isnap-scripts` are installed.
+Peform the following steps:
+- Copy the file `custom.json` to `/var/mmfs/mmsysmon/` and create a symlink to this file under `/usr/lpp/mmfs/lib/mmsysmon/`.
+- Next restart the Storage Scale monitoring services `systemctl restart mmsysmon.service`
+- Restart the GUI service on the Storage Scale GUI node: `systemctl restart gpfsgui.service`

-Once the custom events are installed, test if the events are working:
+Once the custom events are installed on all Storage Protect nodes, test if the events are working:

 ```
 mmhealth event show snap_fail